 It will stop the heat escaping from the living area of your home, but leave the loft space uninsulated.
 This means it will remain cold in winter and warm up in summer.

-This is the only type of roof insulation you can apply to have the costs covered by an insulation grant.
-It's also fairly easy to do as a DIY project, and you can buy loft insulation from most high street DIY stores.
+It's fairly easy to do as a DIY project, and you can buy loft insulation from most high street DIY stores.

 Warm loft insulation for pitched roofs